 "As far as websites go, there is no federally codified direction on how to make websites comply," said David Engelhardt, a New York City-based small business attorney.
-"We only know that the ADA does apply to websites based on cases, such as [Gil v.
+"We only know that the ADA does apply to websites based on cases such as [Gil v.
 Winn-Dixie]."

 How to develop an ADA-compliant website

 "A business's IT department must design its corporate website so that those who are disabled can access it easily," said Steven Mitchell Sack, an employment law attorney based in Long Island and New York City.
-"For example, if someone is sight-impaired, the web designer can install certain technologies, such as screen readers, in which a voice reads the text on the screen back to the web visitor.
+"For example, if someone is sight impaired, the web designer can install certain technologies, such as screen readers, in which a voice reads the text on the screen back to the web visitor.
 Refreshable Braille text for touchscreens can also be used."

 In lieu of any regulatory guidance, business owners should look to the regulations that govern federal agencies' websites and related case law to gain an understanding of what compliance might be.
-There are risks related to the uncertainty of building out an accessible website ahead of regulatory guidance, but it could protect businesses once regulations are established.

 "There is no regulatory guidance on this issue – yet – for commercial entities," said Nancy Del Pizzo, a partner at the law firm Rivkin Radler.
 "Thus, there are no regulations or statutes that define 'ADA compliance' as to websites.
 There are, however, requirements for federal websites, as well as some detailed legal decisions that can be used as guidance, including opinions that have held that 'reasonable' accessibility is key."

-Create alt tags for all images, videos and audio files: Alt tags allow users with disabilities to read or hear alternative descriptions of content they might not otherwise be able to view.
+Create alt tags for all images, videos and audio files.
+Alt tags allow users with disabilities to read or hear alternative descriptions of content they might not otherwise be able to view.
 Alt tags describe the object itself and, generally, the purpose it serves on the site.

-Create text transcripts for video and audio content: Text transcripts help hearing-impaired users understand content that would otherwise be inaccessible to them.
+Create text transcripts for video and audio content.
+Text transcripts help hearing-impaired users understand content that would otherwise be inaccessible to them.

-- Create a consistent, organized layout: Menus, links and buttons should be organized in such a way that they are clearly delineated from one another and are easily navigated throughout the entire site.
+- Create a consistent, organized layout.
+Menus, links and buttons should be organized in such a way that they are clearly delineated from one another, and are easily navigated throughout the entire site.